 Are illuminated signs difficult to maintain?

-Modern illuminated signs, particularly those using LED technology like the George & Willy Light Box Signs, are very low maintenance.
+Modern illuminated signs, particularly those using LED technology, are very low maintenance.
 They are energy efficient and the bulbs have a very long lifespan, requiring infrequent changes.

 What makes a decorative sign look high quality?